theajack/disable-devtool/README.md

 2. Disable f12 and ctrl+shift+i shortcuts
 3. Support recognition to open the developer tools from the browser menu bar and close the current page
 4. Developers can bypass the disablement (use tk and md5 encryption for url parameters)
-5. Support almost all browsers (IE,360,qq browser,FireFox,Chrome,Edge...)
+5. Multiple monitoring modes, support almost all browsers (IE, 360, qq browser, FireFox, Chrome, Edge...)
 6. Highly configurable
 7. Minimal use, small size (only 7kb)
 8. Support npm reference and script tag reference (attribute configuration)